Specialist Outpatient Waiting Time Report

 Clinicians assess how urgent a patient referral is based on information provided by the referring Doctor.
 The waiting times identified in the Reports do not apply to urgent referrals that need to be seen by a clinician within 30 days.
-The waiting times in the Reports are for routine or non-urgent patient referrals that can be added to an outpatient waiting list for an appointment.
+The waiting times in the Reports are for routine or non-urgent or not yet assessed patient referrals that can be added to an outpatient waiting list for an appointment.

 The Reports include information about patients waiting for an appointment at the Royal Adelaide Hospital, The Queen Elizabeth Hospital, Lyell McEwin Hospital, Modbury Hospital, Flinders Medical Centre, Noarlunga Hospital and Women’s and Children’s Hospital for the services they provide.

 There are multiple clinics that sit under each specialty and each delivers different services.
 An explanation of the types of conditions seen in the Speciality Outpatient Clinics as detailed in the Report are available on the types of conditions seen in Speciality Outpatient Clinics page.